qgis/QGIS-Documentation/docs/training_manual/vector_classification/classification.rst

 * Click and drag this criterion to the top of the list.

-These filters are exclusive, in that they collectively exclude some areas on the map (i.e. those which are smaller that 1000000, are not residential and are not '|majorUrbanName|').
+These filters are exclusive, in that they collectively exclude some areas on the map (i.e. those which are smaller than 0.00005 (square degrees!), are not residential and are not '|majorUrbanName|').
 This means that the excluded polygons take the style of the default :guilabel:`(no filter)` category.